ttttdw/visual-forager/README.md

 Download pretrained model from https://drive.google.com/drive/folders/1JMXkr1bNewBRpggOIRc8nfRi0grh76OB?usp=share_link and replace the folder [data](./second-training-stage/data/).

+For human data downloading, see the instruction in [README](./human-foraging-data-analysis/README.md).

 ## Usage
 To train the model:
 1. Run the first training stage